Egyptian hieroglyphs: Writing system

 Visually, hieroglyphs are all more or less figurative: they represent real or abstract elements, sometimes stylized and simplified, but all generally perfectly recognizable in form.
 However, the same sign can, according to context, be interpreted in diverse ways: as a phonogram (phonetic reading), as a logogram, or as an ideogram (semagram; "determinative") (semantic reading).
 The determinative was not read as a phonetic constituent, but facilitated understanding by differentiating the word from its homophones.

 Phonetic reading

 Most non-determinative hieroglyphic signs are phonograms, whose meaning is determined by pronunciation, independent of visual characteristics.
-This follows the rebus principle where, for example, the picture of an eye could stand not only for the English word eye, but also for its phonetic equivalent, the first person pronoun I.
+This follows the rebus principle where, for example, in English, the picture of an eye could stand not only for the word eye, but also for its phonetic equivalent, the first person pronoun I.

 Phonograms formed with one consonant are called uniliteral signs; with two consonants, biliteral signs; with three, triliteral signs.

-Twenty-four uniliteral signs make up the so-called hieroglyphic alphabet.
+Twenty-four uniliteral signs make up the alphabetic elements.
 Egyptian hieroglyphic writing does not normally indicate vowels, unlike cuneiform, and for that reason has been labelled by some as an abjad, i.e., an alphabet without vowels.